jeromezero/panic/drafts/01-panic.md

 Louis was pudgy, pale and hyperventilating, seated in a padded leatherette examination chair with a chrome footrest.

-Daisy wiped his face with a wad of wet paper towels, leaving little pills of paper stuck to him.
+Daisy wiped his face with a wad of wet paper towels, leaving little pills of paper clinging to his damp skin.

 Tank pushed her roughly aside, sending her caroming off the cabinetry.
 "I told you to give him some space," Tank said.
 "He needs to breathe."